TerenceNg03/TerenceNg03.github.io/data/blogs/parser_combinator/en.md

 ## But What about Error Handling?

-Our `Parser` definition says nothing about error handling, but it doesn't means we can not handle errors outside `Parser` with a **monad transformer**.
+Our `BaseParser` definition says nothing about error handling, but it doesn't means we can not handle errors outside `BaseParser` with a **monad transformer**.

 ```haskell
 {-# LANGUAGE GeneralizedNewtypeDeriving #-}